-Estimates had download numbers at over 100 million, with iPhone users spending 33 minutes a day on the app, more time than they spend on Facebook (22 minutes), Twitter (17 minutes) or Instagram (15 minutes).
+The free-to-play game has been a runaway hit since its release in summer of 2016.
+The 800 million download figure in 2018 hints that the game shows no sign of slowing down any time soon, with iPhone users spending 33 minutes a day on the app, more time than they spend on Facebook (22 minutes), Twitter (17 minutes) or Instagram (15 minutes).
 Apple has reportedly said that it had more downloads in its first week than any app has had before.
 It’s been big.

 But then, any number of things have been big for a while, and fallen by the wayside as fads with limited lasting appeal.
 Look at the Nintendo Wii… The difference this time is that Pokémon Go relies on hardware which is pretty much ubiquitous, and it’s generating money in more ways than one.

 #1 In-app purchases